 At least 20 percent of bankruptcies are divorce-related.
 Sometimes both parties must file.
 The interrelationship between bankruptcy and a dysfunctional marriage is somewhat of a chicken-or-egg question.
 Financial difficulties correlate to a higher risk for both divorce and bankruptcy.

-Even for the higher-income spouse, the added expenses and reduced income following a divorce can create a hardship.
-The inability of one spouse to pay means that the full burden of the marital debt will now fall on the more-solvent spouse, regardless of any court ruling about who should pay.
-Since creditors are not parties to the divorce, court rulings about debt do not bind them.
+Even for the higher-income spouse, the added expenses and reduced income following a divorce can create hardship.
+The inability of one spouse to pay means that the entire burden of the marital debt will now fall on the more-solvent spouse, regardless of any court ruling to resolve disagreements about who should pay.
+Since creditors are not parties to a marital settlement agreement or divorce, court rulings that resolve disputes about debt do not bind them.

 The cost of divorce mediation

-Court-ordered divorce mediation is paid for by the court, but usually of limited duration.
-Fully private divorce mediation can cost as little as $500 according to some sources, but realistically a skilled mediator will charge more.
-The cost of divorce mediation will probably be between $5,000 and $10,000, depending on the number and complexity of the issues to be resolved.
+The court pays for court-ordered or mediated divorce mediation, but usually of limited duration.
+Fully private divorce and mediation services can cost as little as $500, according to some sources, but realistically a skilled local divorce mediator often will charge more.
+The cost of divorce mediation sessions will probably be between $5,000 and $10,000, depending on the number and complexity of the issues to be resolved.
 The parties split this amount.
-In one study, couples who litigated reported spending 134% more (more than twice as much) for their divorces than those who litigated.
+In one study, couples who litigated reported spending 134% more (more than twice as much) on their divorces than those who litigated.

 Of course, where there is a great deal of marital property, costs will be higher, as in litigation.
-These costs do not include the fees of any legal, financial, or tax advisors during the mediation.
+These costs do not include the fees of any legal, financial, or tax advisors during the mediation process.

-These expenses will also be encountered in all but the simplest divorces.
-However, since divorce mediation takes place over days rather than months or years, these costs are predictably lower.
+These legal expenses will also be encountered starting mediation in all but the most straightforward divorces.
+However, these costs are predictably lower since divorce mediation takes place over days rather than months or years.
 It is also possible that such expert advice won’t be necessary, though many mediators strongly recommend it.
 Some even require it.

-Divorce is undeniably hard on kids.
+Divorce is undeniably challenging for kids.
 In addition to one parent moving away and a predictable reduction in time with the custodial parent arising out of that parent’s need to do more to keep the household going, economic losses associated with dissolution may mean moving out of their childhood home to more affordable housing, changing schools and losing contact with friends, teachers, and classmates.
 In addition to experiencing anger, anxiety, fear, and sadness, children of divorce may blame themselves, feel abandoned, or worry that loving one parent is disloyal to the other.
-Loss of parental time and resources can also mean the end or serious curtailment of cherished extracurricular activities.
+Loss of parental time and resources can also mean the end of severe curtailment of cherished extracurricular activities.

-Decades of scientific research since the 1950s has shown that children of divorced parents achieve lower scores in measures of academic achievement, conduct, psychological adjustment, self-concept, social skills, and parental relationships.
+Decades of scientific research since the 1950s have shown that children of divorced parents achieve lower scores in measures of academic achievement, conduct, psychological adjustment, self-concept, social skills, and parental relationships.

 Making the most of mediation: A divorce mediation checklist

 Mediation settles approximately eighty percent of divorce cases.
 Those that don’t settle return to court.
-Given the benefits of mediation (lower cost, faster resolution, self-determined outcomes, preservation of relationships, confidentiality and greater compliance with agreements), it makes sense to maximize the chance of success.
-Doing this requires preparation, including:
+Given the benefits of mediation (lower cost of legal expenses, faster resolution of complex issues, self-determined outcomes, preservation of relationships, confidentiality, and greater compliance with agreements), it makes sense to maximize the chance of success and successful mediation with divorce mediation.
+Divorce mediation requires preparation, including:

 *Considering possible concessions;